-User Experience (UX) covers all the elements that increase users' satisfaction by providing accessibility, ease of use, and efficient interactions with an e-commerce website.
+User Experience (UX) covers all the elements that increase user satisfaction by providing accessibility, ease of use and efficient interactions with an e-commerce website.
 All this relates to the emotions customers experience when they visit your site.

-Generally speaking, a website’s design, general feel, loading speed and functionality are the pillars of a good user experience in every online store.
-Specifically, it is all about being transparent, accessible, intuitive and focused not on your business but on the end-users needs.
-Before introducing you to e-commerce UX best practices, let's check what we mean by these practices.
+Generally speaking, your website’s design, general feel, loading speed and functionality are the pillars of a good user experience.
+Specifically, it is all about being transparent, accessible, intuitive and focused on the end users and their needs.
+Before introducing you to e-commerce UX best practices, let's ensure we are on the same page regarding the definitions.

 UX refers to the online experiences users have when they visit a website.
-For an e-shop, UX design and related best practices are based on creating an optimised website to improve browsing the offer, placing an order and sending payment.
+For an e-shop, UX design and related best practices are based on creating a website optimised for browsing the offer, placing orders and processing payments.

-Identifying a specific target group is often necessary to offer an individualised user experience tailored to a particular type of visitor's needs and expectations.
+Additionally, identifying a specific target group is often necessary to provide an individualised user experience tailored to a particular type of visitor's needs and expectations.
 We talked a lot about that in our article about website personalisation – feel free to check it out!

 User experience is not just about improved customer satisfaction.
-Neglecting the UX design in the e-commerce world translates directly to the poor condition of your company's finances and development, as evidenced by numerous statistics and the experience of thousands of marketers.
+Users who cannot find what they are looking for or who experience frustration in the process will not convert.
+Neglecting the UX design in the e-commerce world translates directly to financial loss, as evidenced by numerous statistics and the experience of thousands of marketers.

-Here are some of the most interesting UX statistics from the past few months:
+Why not let the numbers do the talking?
+Here are some of the most recent and interesting UX statistics that show the big picture:

 These numbers say a lot, don’t they?
-They show the importance of UX design best practices in the development of enterprises, regardless of what type of business you run.
-Your customers’ needs have to come first.
-As Frank Chimero, one of the top UX designers put it:
+The importance of UX design best practices in the development of e-commerce is clear, regardless of the type of business you run.
+Your customers’ needs must always come first.
+As Frank Chimero, one of the top UX designers, puts it:

 “People ignore designs that ignore people”.